fernandu00/myfood/README.md

 # MyFood food ordering app

 Fullstack application created as an ifood clone in order to empower small businesses with a lower cost solution to manage orders and provide a web solution to their clients.
+This app includes payment integration with Mercado Pago's gateway.

 ### Frontend